AdobeDocs/experience-manager-65.sv-SE/help/forms/developing/digitally-signing-certifying-documents.md

 **Ange lexikonvärden**

-Om du vill ändra ett signaturfält tilldelar du värden till dess låsordlista för fält eller ordlista för startvärde.
-När du anger värden för signaturfält låses ordlistevärden, vilket innebär att du anger PDF-dokumentfält som är låsta när signaturfältet signeras.
-(I det här avsnittet beskrivs hur du låser alla fält.)
+To modify a signature field, assign values to its field lock dictionary or seed value dictionary.
+Specifying signature field lock dictionary values involves specifying PDF document fields that are locked when the signature field is signed.
+(This section discusses how to lock all fields.)

-Följande ordlistevärden för dirigerade värden kan anges:
+The following seed value dictionary values can be set:

 * **Versionskontroll**: Anger om spärrkontroll utförs när en signatur tillämpas på signaturfältet.
 * **Certifikatalternativ**: Tilldelar värden till certifikatets startvärdesordlista.
-Innan du anger certifikatalternativ bör du bekanta dig med en ordlista för certifikatstartvärden.
+Before specifying certificate options, it is recommended that you become familiar with a certificate seed value dictionary.
 (Se [PDF-referens](https://www.adobe.com/devnet/acrobat/pdfs/pdf_reference_1-7.pdf).)
 * **Sammanfattningsalternativ**: Tilldelar sammanfattningsalgoritmer som används för signering.
 Giltiga värden är SHA1, SHA256, SHA384, SHA512 och RIPEMD160.
 * **Filter**: Anger det filter som används med signaturfältet.
 Du kan till exempel använda filtret Adobe.PPKLite.
 (Se [PDF-referens](https://www.adobe.com/devnet/acrobat/pdfs/pdf_reference_1-7.pdf).)
 * **Flaggalternativ**: Anger de flaggvärden som är associerade med det här signaturfältet.
 Värdet 1 innebär att en signerare endast får använda de angivna värdena för posten.
 Värdet 0 innebär att andra värden är tillåtna.
 Här är bitpositionerna:

    * **1 (filter):** Den underskriftshanterare som ska användas för att signera signaturfältet
-   * **2 (SubFilter):** En array med namn som anger godkända kodningar att använda vid signering
+   * **2 (SubFilter):** An array of names that indicate acceptable encodings to use when signing
-   * **3 (V)**: Det lägsta versionsnummer som krävs för underskriftshanteraren som ska användas för att signera signaturfältet
+   * **3 (V)**: The minimum required version number of the signature handler to be used to sign the signature field
    * **4 (skäl):** En array med strängar som anger möjliga orsaker till signering av ett dokument
-   * **5 (PDFLegalWarnings):** En array med strängar som anger möjliga juridiska attesteringar
+   * **5 (PDFLegalWarnings):** An array of strings that specify possible legal attestations

-* **Juridiska attesteringar**: När ett dokument är certifierat skannas det automatiskt efter specifika typer av innehåll som kan göra det synliga innehållet i ett dokument tvetydigt eller vilseledande.
-En anteckning kan till exempel skymma text som är viktig för att förstå vad som certifieras.
+* **Legal attestations**: When a document is certified, it is automatically scanned for specific types of content that can make the visible contents of a document ambiguous or misleading.
+For example, an annotation can obscure text that is important for understanding what is being certified.
 Skanningsprocessen genererar varningar som anger att den här typen av innehåll finns.
-Det innehåller även en ytterligare förklaring av innehållet som kan ha genererat varningar.
+It also provides an additional explanation of the content that may have generated warnings.
-* **Behörigheter**: Anger behörigheter som kan användas i ett PDF-dokument utan att underskriften blir ogiltig.
+* **Permissions**: Specifies permissions that can be used on a PDF document without invalidating the signature.
-* **Orsaker**: Anger orsaker till varför det här dokumentet måste signeras.
+* **Reasons**: Specifies reasons why this document must be signed.
-* **Tidsstämpel**: Anger tidsstämplingsalternativ.
-Du kan till exempel ange URL:en för den tidsstämpelserver som används.
+* **Time stamp**: Specifies time-stamping options.
+You can, for example, set the URL of the time-stamping server that is used.
 * **Version**: Anger det lägsta versionsnumret för den underskriftshanterare som ska användas för att signera signaturfältet.

 **Ändra signaturfältet**